DataBiosphere/toil/docs/running/cloud/clusterUtils.rst

                         flag.
 By default the cluster is tagged with:
                         { "Name": clusterName, "Owner": IAM username }.
   --vpcSubnet VPCSUBNET
-                        VPC subnet ID to launch cluster in.
+                        VPC subnet ID to launch cluster leader in.
 Uses default subnet if not specified.
 This subnet needs to have auto assign IPs turned on.
   --nodeTypes NODETYPES
                         Comma-separated list of node types to create while launching the leader.
 The syntax for each node type